 The best place to watch the sunset in Santorini is from Oia Castle.
 It is crowded, but it is certainly worth it.
 Make sure to stay past blue hour when watching the sunset in Oia.
 You’ll be amazing at how many people leave while the sun is still setting.
 It gets more beautiful with each moment and as the crowd disappears, you’ll have it all to yourself.

 The most famous site in all of Santorini is the three domes of Oia.
-They are more difficult to fine than it looks, so check out our photography guide to Santorini to see how to get there.
+They are more difficult to find than it looks, so check out our photography guide to Santorini to see how to get there.

 5. Blue Domes of Santorini